evolution-gaming/kafka-flow/docs/overview.md

 The top level builder is called `KafkaFlow`, others are `ConsumerFlowOf`, `TopicFlowOf`, `PartitionFlowOf` and `KeyFlowOf`.

+For some of these factories and produced classes it is possible to use predefined metrics from `kafka-flow-metrics` module by using one of two standard methods, `withCollectorRegistry` or `withMetrics`.

+The first one uses passed collector registry for the metrics, while second uses precreated instance such as `Metrics[F, TopicFlowOf]`.
+The difference is that the later allows having several instances of `TopicFlowOf` for different purposes, while collector registry variant will fail if initialized twice.
+The specific metrics available for each of the classes are further discussed in the respective sections.

 For sake of simplicity, all the examples assume the following is in the scope.
 Saying that, the library is written and prepared for, so called, Tagless Final stype of programming.
 One does not have to use `IO` directly.
 Actually, the